View Your Constituent Login Portal With Your Test Account

 For example, you might practice importing different types of data or running an account batch update using your test account before performing the import to update any important account data.
 Once you are comfortable with the process, you can proceed with the task using your real constituent data.

-To create a test constituent account, navigate to the Account > New Individual.
+To create a test constituent account, navigate to the Quick Add button > New Individual.

 Next, enter a First Name and a Last Name for your test constituent account.